Things to Know Before Buying a Detail Sander

 You should always wear the correct level of personal protective equipment (PPE).
 Detail sanders are small but loud, especially when used for a long time.
-Even if you connect an effective dust collection system to your sander, it’s good practise to protect your lungs too.
-So, always wear safety goggle, ear defenders and a dust mask.
+Even if you connect an effective dust collection system to your detail sander, it’s good practise to protect your lungs too.
+So, always wear safety goggles, ear defenders and a dust mask.

 How can I get the most out of my detail sander?

 As with any power tool, practise makes perfect, but there’s a few techniques I use to get the most out of my detail sanders:

 Try to keep a firm, even pressure on the sanding pad to avoid creating ridges and get the most out of each sweep of your hand.

 But don’t press too hard.
 A great mantra for using any piece of equipment is “let the tool do the work” Your sanding pads will last longer, and you won’t get nearly as tired.

 Use a pencil and scribble across the work surface- this will help you keep track of where you’ve sanded, and once the pencil marks have disappeared, you’ll know you’ve sanded enough.